jonathanhestroffer/3D_CNN_ShapeClassification/README.md

   <img src="training1.png" width="425"/> <img src="confusion.png" width="425"/>
 </p>

 We see that our simple model performs very well for the classification task.
-There are many opportunities to further improve its performace through means of hyperparameter optimization and possibly increasing the voxel-grid resolution to better capture the rounded surfaces of the cylinder shape.
+There are many opportunities to further improve its performace through means of hyperparameter optimization and possibly increasing the voxel-grid resolution to better capture the rounded surfaces of the cylinder shape and better differentiate from cubes.